 How To Maintain Stable Blood Sugar Levels

-If you often experience energy crashes, brain fog, irritability, sweet cravings, hunger, and are gaining weight in the midsection, you may have insulin resistance and poor blood sugar control.
-When your blood sugar is stable and healthy, you will feel steady energy and mood throughout the day, you won’t have sweet cravings, and weight loss…
+If you often experience energy crashes, brain fog, irritability, sweet cravings, and hunger and gain weight in the midsection, you may have poor blood sugar control.
+When your blood sugar is stable and healthy, you will feel steady energy and mood throughout the day, you won’t have sweet cravings, and weight loss will be more

 Fact checked by Nattha Wannissorn